-4. Program Changes: List any program changes that have occurred in the program as a result of data analysis.
+4. Program Changes: List any program changes that have occurred in the program resulting from data analysis.

 The EPP has made a few programmatic improvements based on feedback from the CAEP site visit team, stakeholder communication, and candidate results.
 Specifics of those changes are listed in the Progress section of the table in Appendix A.